The First Breath is a feminist book about motherhood and medicine.

-A medical memoir crossed with a popular science book, this is an investigation into the pioneering fetal and neonatal medicine bringing a new generation into the world – a generation of babies without precedent, who would not have lived if they had been born only a few decades ago.
+A medical memoir crossed with a popular science book, this is an investigation into the pioneering fetal and neonatal care bringing a new generation into the world, who would not have lived if they had been born only a few decades ago.
 I decided to find out how, exactly, modern science saved my son’s life.

 Author photographs: Nina Hollington ThemeShopy